yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Can your brand appear as a recommendation in relevant AI-generated answers?
+Can your brand appear as a recommendation when users ask AI systems for solutions within your category?

 Why It Matters:

-Recommendation visibility is one of the strongest indicators of AI presence.
+AI recommendation visibility is one of the strongest indicators of future digital discoverability.

 ---